Xe/site/blog/site-update-patron-page-fixed.markdown

 underlying issue was stupid enough that I feel like explaining it so you all can learn from my mistake.

-<xeblog-conv name="Numa" mood="delet">For those of you playing the christine dot
+<xeblog-conv name="Numa" mood="delet">For those of you playing the xeiaso dot
-website home game, look [here](https://github.com/Xe/site/commit/e2b9f384bf4033eddf321b5b5020ac4847609b37) to see the fix and play along!</xeblog-conv>
+net home game, look [here](https://github.com/Xe/site/commit/e2b9f384bf4033eddf321b5b5020ac4847609b37) to see the fix and play along!</xeblog-conv>